 Contest Award Program:

-The Juneteenth Essay award program will be held June 15, 2023 at Lansing Community College.
+The Juneteenth Essay award program will be held June 18, 2025, 6:00 PM, Location to be Announced.
 Additional details will be provided.

 Information: